Ground states of a family of frustrated spin models for quasicrystals and their approximants: Cluster models on square triangle tilings

 For each of the cluster spin models, we consider a Heisenberg Hamiltonian of the form

 where the first sum is over pairs of sites $\langle i,j\rangle$ linked by intra-cluster bonds (red bonds), and the second sum $\llangle i,j\rrangle$ is over inter-cluster bonds (blue bonds).
-We will assume for simplicity that $J_2$ coupling is the same for all intercluster bonds even if their bond lengths are slightly different.
-Our goal in each case will be to determine ground states in different regions of the $J_1-J_2$ plane.
+We will assume for simplicity that $J_2$ coupling is the same for all intercluster bonds even if their bond lengths are slightly different (in Fig.\ref{fig:lattices}a), one sees that the intercluster bond lengths along $x$ and $y$ are not exactly equal).
+One can note that aside from trivial cases, the properties of $H$ are governed by the ratio of couplings, and by their signs.
+Our goal is to discuss ground states as a function of $J_1$ and $J_2$ for each of the models.
 The $++$ quadrant or fully ferromagnetic (FM) case is trivial, the ground state is the uniform ferromagnet.
 We only discuss the three other quadrants, where depending on the frustration, much more complex forms of ordering can occur.

+The class of models Eq.\ref{eq:heisenberg1} considers only isotropic Heisenberg interactions between spins.
+It should be noted however, that in real experimental alloys of interest, the symmetry of spin-spin interactions will depend on the nature of the rare earth ion.
+The isotropic models above could describe magnetic alloys in which the rare earth ions have no orbital moment, such as Gd$^{3+}$ or Eu$^{2+}$.
+However, for other cases, such as Tb$^{3+}$ ions in AuGaTb alloy \cite{labib}, crystal field effects giving rise to anisotropic interaction terms must be taken into account.
+Those anisotropic interactions and the resulting phase diagrams are beyond the scope of the present work.